-The maximum principal amount of the Revolving Credit Facility is \$590 million (increased from \$400 million pursuant to the Amendment), subject to availability under the borrowing base, which is based on the Company's portfolio investments and other outstanding indebtedness.
-Maximum capacity under the Revolving Credit Facility may be increased to \$1.25 billion (increased from \$750 million pursuant to the Amendment) through the exercise by the Borrower of an uncommitted accordion feature through which existing and new lenders may, at their option, agree to provide additional financing.
+The maximum principal amount of the Revolving Credit Facility is \$600 million (increased from \$590 million on June 21, 2018), subject to availability under the borrowing base, which is based on the Company's portfolio investments and other outstanding indebtedness.
+Maximum capacity under the Revolving Credit Facility may be increased to \$1.25 billion (increased from \$750 million pursuant to the First Omnibus Amendment to the Revolving Credit Facility) through the exercise by the Borrower of an uncommitted accordion feature through which existing and new lenders may, at their option, agree to provide additional financing.
 The Revolving Credit Facility includes a \$50 million limit for swingline loans and is secured by a perfected first-priority interest in substantially all of the portfolio investments held by the Company and each Guarantor, subject to certain exceptions.

-The availability period under the Revolving Credit Facility will terminate onMarch 29, 2022 ("Revolving Credit Facility Commitment Termination Date") and the Revolving Credit Facility will mature on March 29, 2023 ("Revolving Credit Facility Maturity Date").
+The availability period under the Revolving Credit Facility will terminate on March 29, 2022 ("Revolving Credit Facility Commitment Termination Date") and the Revolving Credit Facility will mature on March 29, 2023 ("Revolving Credit Facility Maturity Date").
 During the period from the Revolving Credit Facility Commitment Termination Date to the Revolving Credit Facility Maturity Date, the Company will be obligated to make mandatory prepayments under the Revolving Credit Facility out of the proceeds of certain asset sales and other recovery events and equity and debt issuances.